-(f) Cash and Cash Equivalents
+(f) Cash, Cash Equivalents and Restricted Cash

 The Company considers highly liquid investments, such as time deposits and certificates of deposit, with an original maturity of three months or less when purchased, to be cash equivalents.
 The Company has cash in a U.S. financial institution which is insured by the Federal Deposit Insurance Corporation ("FDIC") for up to \$0.3 million.
-At December 31, 2017 and 2016 and for the years then ended, the Company had balances in this financial institution in excess of the insured amount.
+As of December 31, 2018, and 2017 and for the years then ended, the Company had balances in this financial institution in excess of the insured amount.
 The Company also maintains cash balances in foreign financial institutions which are not covered by the FDIC.